 click on Move private database to cloud directory

-choose the folder on the cloud directory in which you want to move your database. .
-Make sure the path does not contain characters other then Latin ones.
+choose the folder on the cloud directory in which you want to move your database to.
+Make sure the path does not contain special characters.
 Your database will be moved to this location

 on your 2nd computer

 be sure you have the same cloud service installed on this machine and check if you can see your database in its folder structure.
-Make sure the path does not contain characters other then Latin ones.
-You will need to tell InterpretBank to use this database
+Make sure the path does not contain special characters.

 install InterpretBank, start it and set your language combination

 got to menu Options | Preferences | Private database

 click on Select private database in cloud directory

 find your cloud service folder, select the database you have moved from your first computer